ajiteshgogoi/touchbase/src/content/blog/communicating-needs.md

 -   **Avoid Ambiguity:** Avoid using vague or ambiguous language.
 -   **Provide Examples:** Provide specific examples to illustrate your needs.
 -   **Use Concrete Language:** Use concrete language that is easy to understand.
--   **Example:** Instead of saying "I need more support," say "I need you to help with the household chores twice a week."
+-   **Example:** Instead of saying "I need more support," say "I need you to help with the household chores twice a week".

 ### 5. Be Respectful and Empathetic